jasny/substitution.js/README.md

 # substitute.js
-JavaScript library to replace placeholders in a string, possibly through a callback.
+JavaScript library to recursively substitute placeholders, possibly through a callback.

 The library is intended for substituting placeholders in small strings.
 It will recursively replace all strings in an object or array.
 When a callback is provided as replacement, it will only be called if the placeholder is used.